Free music distribution

 Are paid services required?

 No. Paid services are available when an artist wants help with mastering, artwork, video, marketing, or rollout planning.
+They are never required to distribute music or maintain your catalog in stores.

 How is this different from a subscription distributor?